 We’re pleased to bring to you a guest post by our fellowship applicant, Akanshha Agrawal.
 Akanshha is a 3rd year student at National Law University, Delhi.
 This is her first submission for the Fellowship.
-In the first part of this two-part post, Akanshha discusses the recent US Supreme Court judgment in Iancu v.
+In this post, Akanshha discusses the recent US Supreme Court judgment in Iancu v.
 Brunetti, which held the Lanham Act’s ‘immoral or scandalous’ bar on the registration of trademarks to be unconstitutional.
-In Part II of the post, she analyses the constitutionality of a similar bar on the registration of scandalous and obscene trademarks under the Indian trademark law.

 In June this year, the US Supreme Court, in Iancu v.
 Brunetti, had held that the ‘immoral or scandalous’ bar on the registration of trademarks under the Lanham Act violates the right to freedom of speech and expression guaranteed by the First Amendment to the US Constitution as it amounts to view point discrimination.
 The Court here followed its decision in Matal v.
 Tam (‘Tam’) from two years ago, where it had declared the Lanham Act’s bar on registration of disparaging trademarks to be unconstitutional for the same reason.
 The decision was analysed on the blog here and here.